 - Colour figures: Colour figures may be published online free of charge; however, the journal charges for publishing figures in color in printed form.
 If the author supplies color figures, at Early View publication they will be invited to complete a color charge agreement.
 The author will have the option of paying immediately with a credit or debit card, or they can request an invoice.
 If the author chooses not to purchase color printing, the figures will be converted to black and white for the print issue of the journal.

 - Offprints: A PDF offprint is available to authors via an automated system integrated with NJZ Author Services.
 The authors will be directed to retrieve the final PDF file of their article online.
-A copy of the Publisher's Terms and Conditions for the use of the PDF file will accompany the PDF offprint and the file can only be distributed in accordance with these requirements.
+A copy of the Publisher's Terms and Conditions for the use of the PDF file will accompany the PDF offprint and the file can only be distributed by these requirements.

 Presently, the journal is supported by the Central Department of Zoology, Institute of Science and Technology, Tribhuvan University, Nepal for any cost associated with the handling, publishing, and technical things.